iadjivon/Nassoma/src/Readme.md

 Wordpress requires that I use the PHP. <br>
 I need to chose between a couple of stacks to download a PHP package for editing. <br>
+The next step is to design the templates.
+Use a software to design them.